 What are the strengths of the U of C Med Peds Program?

-1 – Our program leadership.
+3 – Our program leadership.
 We love our program director and core faculty.
-Moreover, we are strongly supported by the categorical program directors.
+We are also strongly supported by the categorical program directors.

-2 – Advising/Support.
+4 – Advising/Support.
 In addition to our biannual reviews with our program director, each resident is part of a Quatro with a chief resident and core faculty mentor.
-We have a dedicated research mentor in Dr. Press.
+We have a dedicated Med Peds research mentor in Dr. Valerie Press.
 We also ask our 1st and 2nd year residents to have review sessions with both categorical Medicine and Pediatric Program Directors in addition to the Med-Peds Program Director.
-We also have great examples of MedPeds subspecialty faculty working at the University of Chicago who are always approachable for advising and support.
+Our MedPeds subspecialty faculty working at the University of Chicago are always approachable for advising and support.

-3 – Individualized curriculum.
+5 – Individualized curriculum.
 As you can see by our curriculum, our program allows flexibility in scheduling to allow the resident to create a curriculum that meets their interests and needs.
-This has led to residents pursuing global health, advocacy, medical education, ethics, transition care, research, and complementary and alternative medicine.
+This has led to residents pursuing global health, advocacy, medical education, ethics, transition care, research, and complementary and alternative medicine, among many other interests.

-4 – Clinic.
+6 – Clinic.
 Our ambulatory continuity clinic is loved by all of our residents.
 We maintain a continuity relationship with our panel of patients over the four years.
-It is extremely satisfying to see the same child from their newborn visit to their 4 year old visit and have the flexibility to have frequent visits in order to better control an adult patient’s diabetes.
-Our patients identify the resident as their Primary Care Physician and our Quatro system allows for continuity even when the resident is on service or on vacation.
+It is extremely satisfying to see the same child from their newborn visit to their 4 year old visit and have the flexibility to schedule frequent visits in order to better control an adult patient’s chronic illnesses.
+Our patients identify the resident as their Primary Care Physician and our Quatro system allows for continuity even when the resident is on inpatient service or on vacation.

-Yes – a resident needs to be in good standing to qualify for moonlighting and comply with duty hour restrictions.
-On medicine, a resident can rotate as an admitting and/or covering physician for the Oncology inpatient service and as the Saturday night resident for the CCU.
+Yes – a resident needs to be in good standing to qualify for extra service pay shifts (“moonlighting)” and must comply with duty hour restrictions.
+On medicine, a resident can rotate as an admitting and/or covering physician for hospitalist general medicine and as the friday night resident for the CCU.

 What are some of the fun things you do as a Program?

 In addition to the MedPeds retreat and graduation dinner, we coordinate multiple social activities.
-We have a switch dinner to share stories, experience and advice for the interns switching from Medicine to Pediatrics and vice versa hosted at a resident’s home.
+Residents host switch dinners to share stories, experience and advice for the interns switching from Medicine to Pediatrics and vice versa.
 We host dinners with our Grand Rounds speakers, welcome parties for residents and faculty, holiday parties on both sides and celebrate life events – weddings, births, etc!

 Where do residents live?

 Our residents live throughout Chicago finding a neighborhood that fits them.
-Many residents live in the South Loop (link to something about South Loop) which has easy access to Hyde Park via Lake Shore Drive and the rest of the city by the L (Chicago’s train line – “eLevated”).
+Many residents live in the South Loop which has easy access to Hyde Park via Lake Shore Drive and the rest of the city by the L (Chicago’s train line – “eLevated”).
 Others live in Hyde Park which is a vibrant, diverse university community and often walking distance to the hospital.
 Additionally, we have had residents live in Wicker Park, Lincoln Park, Lakeview, Andersonville, Indiana.
-Parking for residents at our main hospital campus and is subsidized.
+Parking for residents at our main hospital campus is subsidized.